Sydney Distance Education High School: Ingleburn

 The Greg Percival Community Centre is located in the Campbelltown City Council area, adjacent to the Ingleburn Library and near Hallinan Park.
-It has wheelchair access, toilets, kitchen facilities, audio/visual equipment, air conditioning and tables and chairs.
-The hall can be hired per hour and can be hired in conjunction with a meeting room.
 It has held functions such as religious or cultural activities, weddings and community groups.
 The Sydney Distance Education High School learning hub is held in the Community Centre on Tuesdays during the school term from 9:00 am – 3:00 pm.